plokhotnyuk/fast-string-interpolator/README.md

 ## How to use

-The library is published to JCenter, so add an resolver for it (or ensure that it is already added):
+The library is published to JCenter, so please add a resolver for it (or ensure that it is already added):

 ```sbt
 resolvers += Resolver.jcenterRepo